elmugrearturo/multilang_summarizer/README.md

 lemmatizer = Lemmatizer.for_language("en")
 ```

-Finally, session\_id tells the algorithm to which running summary D\_path is adding to.
+Finally, session\_id tells the algorithm to which running summary input D will be adding to.
 Different sessions can be opened at once.
 To clean the cache __for all sessions__ use the following method:

 ```
 from multilang_summarizer.summarizer import clean_working_memory